Say NO to paper pollution with this digital innovation

 How paper pollution contributes to waste generation

 Pulp and paper mills discharge solids, nutrients, alcohols, lignin, chlorates and transition metal compounds.
 Highly dangerous for the river and ocean ecosystems, this waste matter can oversaturate water bodies with nutrients, causing overgrowth and change to various ecological characteristics.
 Together, this is highly disruptive to nature’s balance.

 Paper waste also makes up about 40% of the total waste in the United States, accounting for up to roughly 72 million tons of paper-related waste every year.
 This waste, when coupled with other widespread toxic hazards like inks, dyes and polymers, can be potentially carcinogenic.

 While recycling methods mitigate this somewhat, they’re by no means enough to keep the situation in check.

 At the end of the day, preserving the world that we were born in for the future generations is up to us and us alone.
-What would we rather have – a bunch of fancy colourful magazines, paper bags and disposable cups, or beautiful forests and picturesque valleys?
+What would we rather have – a bunch of fancy colourful magazines, paper bags and disposable cups, or beautiful forests and picturesque valleys with no paper pollution?